Balancing the two can be difficult, but not impossible!

-The reality is there is no way you can do it alone.
+The reality is there is no way you can go through motherhood alone.
 You’ll need the help and support of a spouse, family member, or friend.
-Not only can they help babysit so you can ride, but they may also check off some of your to do items like laundry or dishes.
+Not only can they help babysit so you can ride, but they may also check off some of your to-do items like laundry or dishes.

 Here’s a great idea for those that need some extra help….
 Exchange childcare for riding.
 You may be able to locate a responsible teen or adult who would love to watch your little one in exchange for an hour or two of riding.
 Your horse will also benefit from the extra attention and exercise.

-Some mom boarders get together and take turn watching the kids.
-Ultimately, you may also have to paid for childcare.
+Some mom boarders get together and take turns watching the kids.
+Ultimately, you may also have to pay for childcare.
 That will depend on your budget and your level of involvement at the barn.